ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ilfgaut Extract.
-Generation after generation ssys a fine
-Writer have felt as we feel now, and their
-fives were as active as our own.
-They pas­
-sed away like a meteor, as when the Crea­
-tor commanded light to be.
-The heavens
-shall be as bright over our graves as they
-are now over our paths.
-The world will
-litre the same at&#x27;tr&#x27;actions for our offspring
-vet unborn, that had ones for our children-

-Tet a little while, olid alTttua will have hap­
-pened.
-The throbtnnfjf heart will find its

 wav. nnd ihe prayers will be said,&#x27; and our

 friends will all returii&#x27;, and we shall be left